ubicucsd/bootcamp_18_19/Python.md

 # Now, let's use our list to print "Bioinformatics is Cool".
 print myList[2], myList[1], myList[0]

+# How about printing "Hello" from our string?
+print myString[0:5]

 # Great!
 Let's print out the dictionary.
 # print myDictionary